jazzband/django-axes/docs/configuration.rst

 development and production environments.
 It is probably best to use this step as part of your regular CI workflows to verify that your project is not misconfigured.

-django-axes uses the checks to verify your cache configuration to see that your caches should be functional with the configuration axes.
+Axes uses the checks to verify your cache configuration to see that your caches should be functional with the configuration of Axes.
 Many people have different configurations for their development and production environments.